The Tax Disputes and Litigation Review: Belgium

 An additional tax assessed after an adjustment of the taxable basis (understated or hidden items of income) is never considered as assessed on the same elements as those taken into account when determining the initial tax bill before adjustment.
 If the taxpayer is time-barred to complain against the initial tax bill, it cannot rely on a complaint against the additional tax bill to obtain the invalidation of the initial one.
 However, it may criticise elements taken into account when computing the initial tax bill to obtain the rescission of the additional tax bill.38

 If the tax authorities base an additional tax for an assessment year on elements that have already been taxed in another assessment year, the taxpayer may file a complaint against the previous tax bill based on the same elements within six months and three working days of the sending of the additional tax bill (Article 373 CIR1992).

 vi Tax rescission

 The tax director may also rescind surtaxes resulting from clerical errors or misunderstandings of facts, double taxation or evidence that could not be invoked in a timely fashion for reasons beyond the taxpayer's power, provided that the surtaxes are brought to the director's attention within five years from 1 January of the year during which the tax has been assessed, and no decision has yet been made on a complaint against the contested surtax (Article 376/1 CIR1992).39

-An error that results from a standpoint of the taxpayer when filling in the tax return is not a clerical error.40 When the reported profit appears from the financial statements, the taxpayer cannot amend the results of a choice it made when establishing those statements, as opposed to an erroneous recording of a transaction.41
+An error that results from a standpoint of the taxpayer when filing in the tax return is not a clerical error.40 When the reported profit appears from the financial statements, the taxpayer cannot amend the results of a choice it made when establishing those statements, as opposed to an erroneous recording of a transaction.41